OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/ConvolutionDisplayFilter.md

         default: 5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">size of kernel in pixels.
+        <p class="scene-class-attr-comment">size of kernel in pixels.
 Size must be odd.
 If using custom kernel, this attribute is ignored, and the size of the custom kernel is used instead</p>

     </p>